NodyHub/blog/content/posts/2020-06-kubernetes-network-policy-verification.md

 Similar to test driven development one can create test cases for infrastructure components that verify that implemented security measurements are sufficient.
 A lot of people do handle Kubernetes as a magic black box, or at least they speak about it like that.
-To put light into the dark, a lot of features and functionalities are implemented in basic Linux features – especially in terms of security on container level.
+To put light into the dark, a lot of features and functionalities are implemented in basic Unix features – especially in terms of security on container level.

 The major question is now – **How do we verify that implemented features are sufficient?
 Just test it.**
 Since we know that at the end of the day a lot of security measurements in Kubernetes are implemented by the container runtime environment, we can explicit test for them.